timothyvillaraza/Tweetify/README.md

+## Winner of the "Best Debut Hack" category for the 2nd H-Act 2021 hackathon

+Demonstration (Devpost Link): devpost.com/software/tweetify-bocpdm

 ## Inspiration
 Our inspiration for the project came with wanting to learn how to create our own GUI application in addition to API calls and web scraping.